The Painted Veil (2006 film): Plot

 Walter and Kitty barely speak.
-Except for a cook and a Chinese soldier assigned to guard her during unrest due to the Chinese civil war, she is alone for long hours.
-After visiting an orphanage run by a group of French nuns, Kitty volunteers and she is assigned to work in the music room.
-She is surprised to learn from the Mother Superior that her husband loves children, especially babies.
-She begins to see him differently, that he can be selfless and caring.
-When he sees her with the children, he also realizes she is not as shallow and selfish as he had thought.
+Except for a cook and a local soldier assigned to guard her during unrest due to the Chinese civil war, she is alone for long hours with nothing to do.
+After visiting an orphanage run by a group of French nuns, Kitty volunteers and is assigned to work in the music room.
+She is advised not to assist with the patients because their disease is contagious and their suffering is horrifying.
+As a result of this challenging work, she matures from her spoiled self-absorption.
+As she learns from the nuns about her husband's courage, dedication, and love for children, Kitty develops a newfound respect for Walter, who begins to realize that she is no longer the shallow woman he married.
 Their marriage begins to blossom in the midst of the epidemic.
 She soon learns she is pregnant, but is unsure who the father is.
-Walter – in love with Kitty again – assures her it doesn't matter.
+Walter, in love with Kitty again, is hurt, but tells her that the paternity doesn't matter.

 The cholera epidemic takes many victims.
-Just as Walter and the locals are starting to get it under control – due to his creating a system of aqueducts to transport clean water – cholera-carrying refugees from elsewhere arrive in the area, and Walter sets up a camp for them outside town.
+Just as Walter and the locals are starting to get it under control, due to his creating a system of aqueducts to transport clean water, cholera-carrying refugees from elsewhere arrive in the area, and Walter sets up a camp for them outside town.
 He contracts the disease and Kitty lovingly nurses him, but he dies, and she is devastated.
 Bereft and pregnant, she leaves China.

 Five years later, Kitty is seen in London, well-dressed and apparently happy, shopping with her young son, Walter.
 They are picking flowers for their visit to Walter's grandfather.
 They meet Townsend by chance on the street, and he suggests that Kitty meet with him.
 Asking young Walter his age, he realizes from the reply that he might be the boy's father.
 Kitty rejects his overtures and walks away.
-When her son asks who Townsend is, she replies: "No one important, darling".
+When her son asks who that man is, she replies: "No one important, darling".